 Clinical Research Adoptions Committee (CRAC)

-The Clinical Research Adoptions Committee (CRAC) is an internal peer review committee that meets to review and endorse any clinical research projects taking place within Great Ormond Street Hospital (GOSH) that are not externally funded (‘own-account projects’) or funded by an external body where adequate peer review of the project proposal has not taken place.
+The Clinical Research Adoptions Committee (CRAC) is an internal peer review committee that meets to review and endorse any clinical research projects taking place within Great Ormond Street Hospital (GOSH) that are not externally funded (‘own-account projects’).
+Projects funded by an external body that have not undergone formal peer review, either externally or by a committee in GOSH/GOS-ICH, are also reviewed by CRAC.
 The committee aims to ensure the standard and quality of clinical research within GOSH.

 This committee, chaired by Dr Owen Arthurs, sits monthly (except August) to review protocols.
 It is composed of a combination of senior clinicians actively engaged in clinical research, psychologists, allied health professionals, academics and a statistician.
 CRAC can suggest the use of extra GOSH resources and will provide advice on statistics, research methods and research ethics.